FAQs

 If you have any concerns regarding a mediator, please contact the Field Operations Manager in the mediator’s region.
 The Field Operations Manager will respond to you.

-Alternative Bargaining Processes FAQs
+Bargaining Processes FAQs

 Grievance Mediation FAQs

 In grievance mediation, parties are responsible for determining the resolution of the matter at hand.
-Rather than making a binding decision as an arbitrator would, a mediator guides parties to their own mutually-acceptable resolution of the grievance by identifying the underlying interests of labor and management and exploring potential avenues of settlement.
+Rather than making a binding decision as an arbitrator would, a mediator guides parties to their own mutually acceptable resolution of the grievance by identifying the underlying interests of labor and management and exploring potential avenues of settlement.

+Labor or management can contact the FMCS Field Operations Manager or mediator in your area to request grievance mediation.
 Not every matter is appropriate for grievance mediation.
 The FMCS reserves the right to decide whether or not it will offer its services.
-Filing a request with the FMCS does not commit the Agency to offer services.
 All involved parties must sign the FMCS Grievance Mediation Agreement before a grievance mediation can begin.

 No. Grievance mediation occurs as a supplemental step in a contractually-negotiated grievance procedure.
 By contrast, workplace mediation does not involve a grievance.
 Instead, it may pertain to a discrimination or other workplace complaint outside the context of a collective bargaining agreement.